Photos

 Mother: Artinecia Riddle

-George spent the first part of his life on his parent's farm near what would become the city of Riddle, in Douglas County, Oregon.
-In 1857, when he was not quite two years old, the family moved south and purchased a farm in Jackson County, Oregon.
-George spent the remainder of his childhood and most of his adolescence at this farm, which was located in a rural region called Manzanita Precinct, a few miles northeast of Jacksonville.
-(Today the land is partially within the city limits of both Medford and Central Point).
-George must have had a rather difficult childhood, being the fourth in a family of seventeen children.
+George spent the first part of his life on his parents' farm near what is now the city of Riddle, in Douglas County, Oregon.
+As a baby, he probably lived with his family in a military camp during the Rogue River Indian War, when his mother served as interpreter for the army during the winter of 1855-1856.
+In 1856 42,43,44 or 1857 4,45, the family moved south to Jackson County, Oregon.
+George spent the remainder of his childhood and most of his adolescence at the family farm, which was located in a rural region called Manzanita Precinct, a few miles northeast of Jacksonville.
+(Today the land is partially within the city limits of both Medford and Central Point, and is along Merriman Road).
 At an early age, it was decided that George would become a blacksmith, like his father and grandfather before him.
-In about 1870, when George was 15, he began his apprenticeship in his father's blacksmith shop on the ranch in Manzanita Precinct.
-His apprenticeship lasted for three years, which ended in about 1873.
+When George was 15 (in about 1870), he began his apprenticeship in his father's blacksmith shop on the ranch in Manzanita Precinct.
+His apprenticeship lasted for three years (until about 1873).
 Afterwards he remained on the family farm for one year.

-In 1874, when George would have been 18 or 19, he moved to Canyon City, in eastern Oregon, where he worked as a blacksmith for two years.
+In 1874, when George was 18 or 19, he moved to Canyon City, in eastern Oregon, where he worked as a blacksmith for two years.
 He returned to Jackson County in 1876 and opened up his own blacksmith shop in the newly formed town of Central Point.
 It was during this time period that George developed a relationship with a young woman named Mary Murray, who lived on a farm near his parents.
-They were soon engaged and were married at her parent's house off of Bear Creek on November 8, 1877.
-It is unclear where exactly George and Mary lived from 1877-1880.
-They were somewhere in the vicinity of Central Point, and probably lived either with her parents or his.
-Unfortunately, while George was just starting his family, his professional pursuits were failing.
-For whatever the reason, he closed his shop in Central Point in 1878.
+They were soon engaged and were married at her parents' house on Bear Creek on November 8, 1877.
+It is unclear where exactly George and Mary lived between 1877 and 1880.
+They were somewhere in the vicinity of Central Point, and may have lived either with her parents or his.
+For unknown reasons, George closed his shop in Central Point in 1878.
 In that same year, he started working for the Oregon & California Stage Company, where he is said to have been the official horseshoer of the government between Redding, California and Roseburg, Oregon.
-During this time, he looked all over southern Oregon for a place to move with his wife and child.
+During this time, he looked throughout southern Oregon for a place to move with his wife and child.

-In early 1880, George and his family moved to the small city of Oakland, in Douglas County, Oregon, where he once again started a blacksmithing business.
+In early 1880, George and his family moved to the small city of Oakland, in Douglas County, Oregon, where he once again opened a blacksmith business.
 In 1880, George was elected as a trustee for the city of Oakland.
-They may have been successful in Oakland, but decided to move away.
-This may have had something to do with the fact that two of their children (William and Creed) died in Oakland in about 1883-1884.
-It was also at about the same time that a city called Medford was formed along the railroad in Jackson County, not far from where George and Mary had grown up.
-George decided to take advantage of the newly formed city and moved there, probably in 1884.
-George and a man named Mr. Legate opened a blacksmith shop, where they were blacksmiths, horseshoers, machinists and wagon makers.
-The business was operated successfully and George eventually became the sole owner.
+They did not remain in Oakland long and decided to move away.
+This may have had something to do with the fact that two of their children (William and Creed) died in Oakland while they lived there.
+It was also at about the same time that the city of Medford was formed along the railroad in Jackson County, not far from where George and Mary had been raised.
+George moved with his family to Medford in 1884.
+George purchased a blacksmith shop at the corner of Riverside Avenue and Main Street in Medford in 1884.
+For many years he operated the Medford business with partners: first Redfield, then Purdin, then Legate, then Elliott, then eventually becoming sole owner.
+In the business they operated as blacksmiths, horseshoers, machinists and wagon makers.
+After moving to Medford, George and his family apparently rented a house.
+Then, in 1891, they purchased their house at 520 S Central Avenue, where George and Mary remained until their deaths.
+In 1895, George indicated that he was planning to move with his family to Salem, Oregon, but it is unknown if he ever moved there.
+A later record indicates that for two and a half years after moving to Medford, he lived elsewhere.
+Whether he had gone to Salem or not, he was back in Medford by 1898.

 While George was a successful businessman, he also turned his interest to politics.
 He was an avid Republican and was for many years a member of the Medford City Council.
 In 1892, he ran for Jackson County Sheriff, but was defeated by a small majority.
-In 1900, George was appointed as Postmaster for the city of Medford, and held that position for many years.
+In 1895, George was almost appointed as the warden of the State Penitentiary in Salem.
+In 1900, George was appointed as Postmaster for the city of Medford, and held that position until 1904.
 George was a member of many civic and fraternal organizations including the Masons, the Knights of Pythias, the Elks, the Independant Order of Odd Fellows, Ancient Order of United Workmen, the Woodmen of the World, and the Native Sons of Oregon.
 George remained active in civic and business affairs for the remainder of his life.
-He died suddenly in 1915 after his stomach burst while attending to business in down town Medford.
+He died suddenly in 1915 after his stomach burst while attending to business in downtown Medford.

 George married Mary Elizabeth Murray on November 8, 1877 in Manzanita Pct. (now Medford), Jackson Co., Oregon 3.